 I was always pushing the envelope with shirt sayings.
 I made beer money in college air brushing t-shirts for friends.
 The more edgier the slogan the better they would sell.
 So during the spring of 1994 Drop Em wear was created.
 I made a cheesy logo.
 I had thought the name was cool and marketable.
 There was nobody else selling shirts at the time.
 Not a single person.
 Everyone thought my idea was crazy because it was a niche market.
 I didn't have any big money backers, it was just me funding, designing and selling the brand.

 In 1994 the internet was just becoming a thing.
 Oh the sounds of dial up still give me nightmares.
 I purchased the domain and sat on it because i had no idea how to create a site.
-I did however create a lame catalog, an very informative one, complete with black and white drawings and an order form that i hoped people would entrust me and use it to order shirts.
+I did however create a lame catalog, and very informative one, complete with black and white drawings and an order form that I hoped people would entrust me and use it to order shirts.
 Well it worked.
-I hit the show scene handing out catalogs to everyone i seen. we attended the Carlisle All Truck Nationals in June of 1994.
-We had 72 shirts with us.
-Took us forever to sell the shirts in between drinking beer and looking at all the cool trucks Carlisle had to offer.
+I hit the show scene handing out catalogs to everyone i seen.
+I attended the Carlisle All Truck Nationals in June of 1994.
+I had 72 shirts with me.
+Took me forever to sell the shirts in between drinking beer and looking at all the cool trucks Carlisle had to offer.
 I sold the shirts in the campground.
 I didn't have enough money nor product to set up a booth.
 Slung em out the back of my 88 Mazda pickup.
 Well it was official Drop Em Wear Clothing was born.

 From 1994-1998 I had sold shirts over the phone, through the mail and at local shows. in 1998 i decided to leave NY for a bigger and better future and less snow.
 I relocated to Winston Salem NC.
 It was about the midway point for travel between NY and FL.
 I attended shows like BOOGER BASH, TEXAS HEAT WAVE and SLAMFEST.
 When i moved to NC i tried to get a teaching job and the starting pay was $18,000 smh.
 I threw that idea in the trash and started working at a local stereo shop installing car stereos.
 This job kept me in the mix of things and was flexible enough to allow me to travel to shows.
 Working all week, managing Drop Em Wear at night and traveling to shows on weekends and driving all night to get back to work early on monday.